Goldenium11/school-bookmarklets/README.md

   -Deleted all old blooket cheats.
 They are outdated and will get you banned or will make your page stop working.
 Replaced it with https://rogue.best and it's bookmarklets.

-  -Added extension remover and adder.</b>
+  -Added extension remover and adder.

+  -Deleted the old extension removers since we get new ones!</b>

 # How do I use this?